Swydo/moment-relative-range/README.md

 // range.end = yesterday
 // range.length = 5

-range.previous(2, 'months');
+var clone = range.previous(2, 'months');

-// range.start = start of 2 months ago
+// clone.start = start of 2 months ago
-// range.end = end of last month
+// clone.end = end of last month
-// range.length = the length of the last 2 months
+// clone.length = the length of the last 2 months
 ```

 It's also possible to construct a range yourself: